 Electricity transportation assets between 22 - 132kv.
 Greater than 132kv is transmission.

-Feed-in Tariffs (FITs) were introduced in 2010 to incentivise new renewable generation.
-Under the scheme energy suppliers make regular payments to generators such as communities, landowners and householders who produce their own electricity from renewable or low carbon sources.
+The Feed-in Tariffs scheme was introduced in 2010 to incentivise new renewable generation.
+Under the scheme energy suppliers make regular payments to generators such as communities, landowners and householders who produce their own electricity from renewable sources.

 Non-renewable, naturally-occurring fuels (e.g. coal, oil and natural gas).
 They are hydrocarbon deposits that have formed from the remains of living matter from a previous geologic time period.